Luca-Melop/epic-dino-racing/README.md

 - **Real-Time Multiplayer Gameplay**: Players can join and play in a shared game environment that updates in real time.
 - **Dynamic Obstacle Generation**: The game features a variety of obstacles that appear dynamically on the game field, making each game session unique.
 - **High Score Tracking**: Scores are tracked and stored using a SQLite database, allowing players to view and compete for top scores.
-- **Cheat Prevention**: The game includes mechanisms to prevent cheating and ensure fair play among participants.
+- **Cheat Prevention**: The game includes mechanisms to prevent cheating and ensure fair play among participants (hash validation, server validation).
-- **Game Room Management**: Players can create private rooms or join existing ones, and game creators can manage game sessions.
+- **Game Room Management**: Players can create rooms or join existing ones, and game creators can manage game sessions.
 - **Audio Feedback**: The game provides audio feedback for various events such as jumping, collision, and scoring.

 ## Getting Started